 Should college-age students be given more attention by Presidential candidates or are their votes already locked away?
-Research from UCLA in 2011 showed that 27.6% of surveyed incoming freshmen described themselves as liberal, 20.7% described themselves as conservative, and a full 47.4% identified themselves as ‘middle of the road.’
+Research from the University of California Los Angeles (UCLA) in 2011 showed that 27.6 percent of surveyed incoming freshmen described themselves as liberal, 20.7 percent described themselves as conservative, and a full 47.4 percent identified themselves as "middle of the road."

 Does this matter?
 Yes, because many of the registered college voters intend to go to the polls this fall.
 How many?
-A spring 2012 Harvard University Institute of Politics study showed that 74% of four-year college students are registered to vote.
-Fifty-three percent of polled students said they intend to vote while 21% said they “probably” would.
+A spring 2012 Harvard University Institute of Politics study showed that 74 percent of four-year college students are registered to vote.
+Fifty-three percent of polled students said they intend to vote while 21 percent said they “probably” would.
 Extrapolate that outward to the 21.6 million students estimated to be attending U.S. colleges and universities in the fall of 2012 and you have numbers in the millions.

 For a complete list of sources, please view the infographic.